Selective disk backup and restore for Azure virtual machines

 Enable-AzRecoveryServicesBackupProtection -Item $item -ExcludeAllDataDisks -VaultId $targetVault.ID -Policy $pol

-Reset disk exclusion setting with PowerShell
+Reset the disk exclusion setting with PowerShell

 Enable-AzRecoveryServicesBackupProtection -Item $item -ResetExclusionSettings -VaultId $targetVault.ID -Policy $pol